 The national curriculum for KS2 music states that children ‘should develop an understanding of musical composition, organising and manipulating ideas within musical structures’ and to ‘compose music for a range of purposes using the inter-related dimensions of music’.
 This course looks at creative ways to fulfill these aims as part of your KS2 music curriculum.

-This course is a national training programme for teachers of First Access / Whole Class Ensemble Teaching.
-It features structured training based on the latest research into the pedagogical principles behind successful First Access / WCET teaching programmes.
+This course is a national training programme for teachers of Whole Class Instrumental Teaching.
+It features structured training based on the latest research into the pedagogical principles behind successful whole class instrumental teaching programmes.
 It is suitable for teachers at all stages of their careers, and who teach any instrument from any musical tradition.

 This course covers the processes and pedagogy of planning and assessing primary music.
 Learners will explore the specific mechanics of planning and assessment for music, which can be very different from the other subjects of the primary curriculum.
 The course offers support and advice for creating schemes of work, individual pedagogically sound lesson plans, and assessment systems for music.